think-biq/kaji-example-sdl/readme.md

 # kaji sdl example

-Example project showcasing an IPC scenario where a SDL2 application can be controlled through a cli application.
+Example project showcasing how to use [kaji](https://github.com/think-biq/kaji) for an IPC scenario where a SDL2 application can be controlled through a cli application.

 ## Getting started